Murder of Ilan Halimi: Outside France

 On 9 May, the United States Helsinki Commission held a briefing titled "Tools for Combatting Anti-Semitism: Police Training and Holocaust Education" chaired by Commission Co-Chairman Chris Smith (a Republican representative) who said: "[Halimi's] tragedy made brutally clear that Jews are still attacked because they are Jews, and that our work to eradicate all forms of anti-Semitism in all its ugly forms and manifestations is far from done."

 Aftermath

 Burial

 Ilan Halimi was initially buried in the Cimetière parisien de Pantin near Paris, and the funeral drew a large Jewish crowd.
-At the request of the family, his remains were reburied in Har HaMenuchot cemetery in Jerusalem, Israel on 9 February 2007.
+At the request of the family, his remains were reburied in Har HaMenuchot cemetery in Jerusalem on 9 February 2007.
 It was timed to allow his first Yartzeit, on Tu Bishvat, to pass before the reburial.
 The date and time (11:30 am) also marked "exactly one year after his burial in France according to the Jewish Calendar."

 Memorials

 A garden in the Jerusalem Forest was named after him.
 In May 2011, a garden in the 12th arrondissement of Paris where Halimi used to play as a child was renamed after him.

 A tree commemorating Ilan Halimi was cut down in Sainte-Geneviève-des-Bois shortly before the anniversary of his death in 2019.
+In 2025, another tree commemorating him was cut down in Épinay-sur-Seine.